-- (C) Title Insurance.
-The Department has received title insurance for the property underlying the Project that is satisfactory to the Department.
+- (C)(B) Title Insurance.
+The Department has received title insurance for the property underlying the Project that is satisfactory to the Department, Notwithstanding the foregoing sentence, upon a showing of good cause, for Applicants unable to provide a conventional title insurance policy satisfactory to the Department for land held in trust by the BIA or land subject to a restriction by the United States against alienation, this condition may be satisfied by a title status report issued by the BIA Land Title and Records Office or pursuant to a title opinion letter issued for the benefit of the Department but paid for by the Applicant.
 Notwithstanding the foregoing sentence, upon a showing of good cause, for Applicants unable to provide a conventional title insurance policy satisfactory to the Department, this condition may be satisfied by a title status report issued by the BIA Land Title and Records Office or pursuant to a title opinion letter issued for the benefit of the Department but paid for by the Applicant.
-Such title status report is submitted to the Department prior to the disbursement of Award funds. - (D) Recordation Requirements.
-Where recordation of instruments is a condition of award funding or otherwise required under or pursuant to the Standard Agreement, the subject instrument is recorded with the Land Titles and Records Office at the BIA for Projects on trust or restricted land and, in all cases, in the appropriate official records of the County in which the Project property is located. - (f) Multiple Department Funding Sources - (1) Use of multiple funding sources on the same Units utilized in the calculation of the Capital Improvement Project grant amount is permitted, subject to the following limitation: - (A) The Department Repeal of Stacking Prohibition of Multiple Department Funding Sources Memo shall remain applicable.
+Such title status report may be uncertified, so long as a certified title status report is submitted to the Department prior to the disbursement of Award funds. - (D)(C) Recordation Requirements.
+Where recordation of instruments is a condition of award funding or otherwise required under or pursuant to the Standard Agreement, the subject instrument is recorded with the Land Titles and Records Office at the BIA for Projects on trust or restricted land and, in all cases, in the appropriate official records of the County county in which the Project property is located. - (f) Multiple Department Funding Sources - (1) Use of multiple funding sources on the same Units utilized in the calculation of the Capital Improvement Project grant amount is permitted, subject to the following limitation: - (A) The Department Repeal of Stacking Prohibition of Multiple Department Funding Sources Memo shall remain applicable.
 A maximum of four (4) Department Funding Sources comprised of no more than two (2) development loans and two (2) housing-related infrastructure grants may be used on a single Project.
-Housing related infrastructure grants are those grants provided through the Affordable Housing Sustainable Communities (AHSC) program - Housing Related Infrastructure (HRI) grants, Transit Oriented Development (TOD) Implementation Program - Infrastructure grants, and Infill Incentive Grant Program of 2007 (IIG-2007) Infill Infrastructure Grant Program of 2019 (IIG-2019). - (2) "Department Funding Sources" do not include: - (A) Offsite infrastructure funds; or - (B) Existing loans or grants under any Department funding source listed above that are at least 14 years old and will be assumed or recast as part of an acquisition and Rehabilitation project.
+Housing related infrastructure grants are those grants provided through the Affordable Housing Sustainable Communities (AHSC) program Housing Related Infrastructure (HRI) grants, Transit Oriented Development (TOD) Implementation Program Infrastructure grants, and Infill Incentive Grant Program of 2007 (IIG-2007) Infill Infrastructure Grant Program of 2019 (IIG-2019). - (2) "Department Funding Sources" do not include: - (A) Offsite infrastructure funds; or

-- (3) Additional limitations on use of multiple department funding sources may be specified in the Notice of Funding Availability (NOFA). - (4) Limits on Department Funding, including loan or grant funds, on a per Unit, per project, and/or per Recipient/Sponsor basis, may be further specified in the NOFA. - (g) Once a project is awarded Department funds, the Recipient/Sponsor acceptance of these Department funds is acknowledging the project as submitted to and approved by the Department is the project that is to be funded and built.
+- (B) Existing loans or grants under any Department funding source listed above that are at least 14 years old and will be assumed or recast as part of an acquisition and Rehabilitation project.
+"HCD funding sources" do not include offsite infrastructure funds. - (3)(2) Additional limitations on use of multiple department funding sources may be specified in the Notice of Funding Availability (NOFA). - (4)(3) Limits on Department Funding, including loan or grant funds, on a per Unit, per project, and/or per Recipient/Sponsor basis, may be further specified in the NOFA. - (g) Once a project is awarded Department funds, the Recipient/Sponsor acceptance of these Department funds is acknowledging the project as submitted to and approved by the Department is the project that is to be funded and built.
 Any bifurcation of the Project shall make that Award null and void, as the awarded project is no longer feasible as originally submitted and approved and because the awarded funds are unable to be assumed or assigned.